© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dolddeuli Standing Stone is a scheduled monument protected by Cadw under reference ME226.
 View the official record →

-Dolddeuli Standing Stone is a prehistoric monument located in Meirionnydd, Wales, designated as a scheduled ancient monument under the reference Cadw SAM ME226.
+Dolddeuli Standing Stone is a prehistoric monolithic monument located in Meirionnydd, Wales, designated under the Cadw Schedule of Ancient Monuments reference ME226.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME226.

 Dolddeuli Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dolddeuli Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME226.